-Syria: US, Russia, regional powers hold talks on conflict
+Syria: No breakthrough at Swiss talks

 Story highlights

-- US Secretary of State John Kerry and his Russian counterpart are meeting with regional powers
+- US Secretary of State John Kerry and Russian counterpart met with regional powers

-- The talks in Lausanne come at a time of international outcry over mounting civilian deaths in Aleppo

-(CNN)Foreign ministers from Russia, the United States and key regional players are preparing to meet Saturday in the Swiss city of Lausanne for talks on the crisis in Syria.
+(CNN)Talks in Switzerland on the crisis in Syria have ended with no apparent breakthrough.

+The Lausanne meeting only included regional powers with influence on battlefield outcomes in Syria, alongside Russian Foreign Minister Sergey Lavrov, US Secretary of State John Kerry and UN special envoy for Syria Staffan de Mistura.

 International outcry has mounted over the plight of some quarter of a million civilians trapped in the Syrian city of Aleppo as the Syrian military, backed by Russian warplanes, pounds its streets into rubble.

-But these talks are only the latest in a long series that have, so far at least, done little to alleviate the suffering of those caught up five-and-a-half long years of civil war.
+The talks were only the latest in a long series that have, so far at least, done little to alleviate the suffering of those caught up in Syria's civil war of 5½ years.

-Unlike others which have included Washington's Western allies, the Lausanne meeting is expected to include only regional powers with direct influence in Syria -- such as Saudi Arabia, Turkey and Qatar -- alongside Russia's Foreign Minister Sergey Lavrov, US Secretary of State John Kerry and the UN Special Envoy for Syria, Staffan de Mistura.

-It comes after a week in the number of people killed and injured in airstrikes in eastern Aleppo continued to climb and UN officials warned of a "dire" situation.

 Reset the rhetoric?

-But could the meeting be, as some diplomats have suggested, a turning point in the intractable conflict?
+It is debatable whether the meeting ever had the potential to become -- as some diplomats suggested -- a turning point in the intractable conflict.

-CNN Senior International Correspondent Nic Robertson, in Lausanne, said it was unclear whether a pause in hostilities to allow access for humanitarian aid was even on the table.
+CNN senior international correspondent Nic Robertson, in Lausanne, said ahead of the talks it was unclear whether a pause in hostilities to allow access for humanitarian aid into Aleppo was even on the table.

 "But if you compare that with the ratcheting up of rhetoric and the increase in tensions between the United States and Russia over the issue of Syria, specifically over Aleppo, over the past couple of weeks, this does give Lavrov and Kerry a chance to reset that rhetoric and perhaps get back to some discussion," he said.

-Washington called off bilateral talks with Russia over Syria earlier this month following the collapse of a short-lived US-Russia brokered ceasefire in Aleppo and Syria's renewed offensive against the city's rebel-held east.
+Washington called off bilateral talks with Russia over Syria this month following the collapse of a short-lived, US-Russia-brokered ceasefire in Aleppo and Syria's renewed offensive against the city's rebel-held east.

 Lavrov: 'No special expectations'

-Ahead of the talks, Russian Foreign Minister Lavrov did little to boost hopes of a positive outcome.
+Ahead of the talks, the Russian foreign minister did little to boost hopes of a positive outcome.

-He was quoted by Russian state news agency Tass as saying he had "no special expectations" for the meeting and that he wanted to "see first to what degree our partners are prepared to comply with UN Security Council resolutions."
+Russian state news agency Tass quoted Lavrov as saying he had "no special expectations" for the meeting and that he wanted to "see first to what degree our partners are prepared to comply with UN Security Council resolutions."

 However, he said, Russia will propose "concrete moves" to implement past Security Council resolutions on Syria and the earlier approved Russian-American agreements.
 Lavrov added that Western partners weren't engaging in "reciprocal steps" to settle the Syrian crisis.